groundhoggwp/groundhogg/README.txt

 = 1.2.9.2 =
 * TWEAKED SMS Step now has a skip if no phone available option.
+* TWEAKED Remove html entities from sender name when using GHSS to avoid AWS encoding errors.
 * FIXED checking for option that does not exist in SMS Step.
 (Non lethal)

 = 1.2.9.1 =